- Education and Science»

 6. The Vietnamese Language:

 Vietnamese is spoken by 80 million people in Vietnam.
 It is monosyllabic and has six tones.
-Having been influenced by ancient Chinese languages, many of its words look like Cantonese words such as "dai" for big and "dian thoai" for telephone.
+Having been influenced by ancient Chinese languages, many of its words look like Cantonese words such as "dai" for big and "dian thoai" for a telephone.
 "Chao" means "hi" and "Cam on" is "thank you."

 Key Words and Characteristics of Speakers of Non-tonal Languages